Irshadmeer/INS-group/content/authors/satya/_index.md

   - Grad Students
 ---

-satya is a good guy
+Satya is a PhD student in KTH Royal Institute of Technology